Development Services provides a Pre-Application Meeting for development proposals.

 Step 4: Pre-Application Meeting

-- 50-minute meeting with City staff
+- 25-minute meeting for low-density infill development with City staff

 - Focused on the discussion items and site plan provided with the meeting request